akestoridis/zigator/README.md

 * https://crawdad.org/download/cmu/zigbee-smarthome/sth3-trios.zip
 * https://crawdad.org/download/cmu/zigbee-smarthome/sth2-trios.zip

-Each of these ZIP files contains a PCAP file of captured Zigbee packets and a TXT file that provides a description of the experimental setup and the encryption keys that were used.
+Each of these zip files contains a pcap file of captured Zigbee packets and a text file that provides a description of the experimental setup and the encryption keys that were used.
 You can then view a synopsis of all the commands that Zigator supports in order to analyze them:
 ```
 $ zigator -h
 ```